tc39/notes/meetings/2019-07/july-24.md

 DD: I tried to give clear feedback last time that a single namespace is required from our perspective.
 It could be accomplished by deferring this to other proposals, but as of now, separate namespaces is something that we object to, requiring everything in the ecosystem to go through the staging process.

-MS: I understand you want one namespace for the browser, and that is a blocking concern.
+MLS: I understand you want one namespace for the browser, and that is a blocking concern.
 This committee supports platforms besides just the browser.
 We don't talk to W3C about what we put into that.

 DD: We share the global object, which benefits web developers, etc.  I want to see that model for built-in modules, like we have for built-in globals.
 If we can alias everything in `js:` to a shared namespace like lib:, and prevent js: from resolving in browsers, that would be OK.

-MS: Chrome is allowed to have a `chrome:` namespace that aliases everything from all the other namespaces.
+MLS: Chrome is allowed to have a `chrome:` namespace that aliases everything from all the other namespaces.

 DD: We should not proceed with this proposal as it is if the intention is to have a separate `js:` namespace.